DRavlic/Hashvertise/README.md

    - The signature is valid using HashConnect's verification
    - The topic exists on the Hedera network
 4. After verification, the backend sets up a topic listener for the campaign

+## Contributing

+Contribution to Hashvertise is welcomed!
+Here's how you can help:

+### Getting Started

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Make your changes and add tests if applicable
+4. Commit your changes: `git commit -m 'Add some amazing feature'`
+5. Push to the branch: `git push origin feature/amazing-feature`
+6. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and conventions
+- Add appropriate tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting a PR

+### Reporting Issues

+If you find a bug or have a feature request, please open an issue on GitHub with:
+- A clear description of the problem or feature
+- Steps to reproduce (for bugs)
+- Expected vs actual behavior
+- Your environment details

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For questions or support, please open an issue on GitHub or contact the maintainers.